-Hailing from the landlocked and flat prairies of Canada, I serendipitously ended up on the path of a marine biologist studying corals of the Great Barrier Reef at James Cook University in Townsville, Australia.
-My PhD project aims to develop an eco-evolutionary model of coral thermotolerance in the context of climate change (see my Research tab for more info!).
-My primary supervisor is Prof. Sean Connolly at the Smithsonian Tropical Research Institute in Panama, as well as A/Prof. Mia Hoogenboom in the ARC Centre for Coral Reef Studies and Prof. Madeleine van Oppen at the University of Melbourne.
+Originating from the landlocked and flat prairies of Canada, I serendipitously ended up on the path of a marine biologist studying corals of the Great Barrier Reef at James Cook University in Townsville, Australia.
+My PhD project aims to develop an eco-evolutionary model of coral thermal tolerance in the context of thermal anomalies caused by climate change (see my Research tab for more info).

 The overarching question of my PhD was undoubtedly:

 Will coral evolution be able to keep pace with climate change?

 For more information, check out my Research tab!

 I started as a behavioural ecologist, but now focus on evolutionary questions at the population level using mechanistic models in R and using forward genetic simulation in SLiM.
 Ultimately, I hope to combine aspects of both behaviour and eco-evolutionary modelling to better predict population and community responses to anthropogenic climate change.

 I am also interested in other biological questions related to causal analysis, bayesian analysis, and meta-analysis; improving diversity, equity, and inclusion (DEI) in science; and improving the openness, reliability/repeatability, and transparency (ORT) of science.

 If you are interested in collaborating on a project or seeking advice on statistical analysis, feel free to contact me.